HopHopHasan/hophophasan.github.io/README.md

 # hophophasan.github.io
-To do:
+This is the repository for the website [hophophasan.tk](https://hophophasan.tk).
--add file backup section
+## To do:
--add "social" links
+- add file backup section
--game list page
+- add "social" links
--add proper "settings" page
+- game list page
--(if needed) add cookie/storage prompt
+- add proper "settings" page
--properly link,
+- (if needed) add cookie/storage prompt
-make blog.hophophasan independant and rewrite
+- properly link, make blog.hophophasan independent and rewrite it
--mobile screen view
+- mobile screen view